mocobeta/embcli/docs/docs/basic_usage.md

 emb embed -m 3-small -f coffee.txt
 ```

+### `--image` option

+To generate an embedding for an image, use the `--image` option.
+The image file should be in a format supported by the model (e.g., JPEG, PNG).
+See [Multimodal Usage](multimodal_usage.md) for more details on multimodal models.

 ### `--option` option

 To pass additional options to the model, use the `--option`/`-o` option.
 The options are model-specific, so please refer [`emb models`](#models-command) command for available options for a specific model.